stefanstraeter/pokedex/README.md

 ### The Challenge

 - Dynamically fetch and display Pokémon from the **PokéAPI**
-- Implement search functionality for Pokémon by name or ID
+- Implement live search functionality for Pokémon by name or ID
 - Display Pokémon details (types, abilities, stats, size/weight) in a modal
 - Implement **load more** functionality to progressively show Pokémon
 - Create a **responsive and visually appealing** layout